Proposal Manager Career Guide

 In some businesses, the proposal manager may go by other titles including proposal coordinator, RFP analyst, bid manager and RFP manager.
 Depending on the size of the business, there may be only one proposal manager or many.

-The proposal manager is the main point of contact for incoming RFPs.
 They work with a proposal team composed of contributors from multiple departments.
-Most proposals will include team members in sales, marketing, business development, finance, legal, IT, and subject matter experts (SMEs) from various areas of the business.
+Most proposals will include subject matter experts (SMEs) from various areas of the business team members in:

 Generally, a proposal manager in a small- or medium-sized business reports to the director of sales, marketing or business development.
 However, in large or enterprise organizations, the proposal team likely reports to an executive in finance or revenue management.